Planetary Eyepieces

 Abbe Orthoscopics are widely considered among the very best for planets.

-I found was that I could not, reliably and definitively, prove to myself that I
+I could not, reliably and definitively, prove to

-ever saw planetary or Lunar detail with one type that I just couldn’t with another.
+myself that I ever saw planetary or Lunar detail with one type that I just

 There